Best Nespresso coffee maker: Quick menu

 See the differences between the Original and Vertuo machines, plus, a roundup of the best Nespresso machines.
 I've included a mix of machines that come in at a range of prices.
-Some have that classic coffee maker style with stainless steel finish thanks to collaborations with Breville, whereas others have high-tech in-built milk frothers to turn your espresso into a latte or cappuccino.
+Some have that classic coffee maker style with a stainless steel finish thanks to collaborations with Breville, whereas others have high-tech in-built milk frothers to turn your espresso into a latte or cappuccino.

-The best Nespresso coffee machine
+The best Nespresso coffee maker

 Neat, modern, and very smart, the Nespresso Lattissima One is one of the most versatile Nespresso machines on the market.
 It has three drink-size presets, and an automatic milk frother attachment.

 While the operation is simple, the Nespresso Lattissima One makes a good selection of drinks.
 You can choose from espresso, lungo, and a third setting exists for making milky drinks.
 To use this you add your pod and also add some milk to the frothing attachment before pressing the dedicated preset.

 Yes, and it's great.
 It only makes one serving size of milk though, with no variation in textures, so you'll have trouble if you like your cappuccinos, but find a latte too milky.